contributing to mlpack

 A good place to start is to download mlpack, compile it from source (tutorial), and set up a development environment.
-Once you've done this, it would probably be useful to get a feel for some of the algorithms mlpack implements by using some of the command-line programs (man pages) to perform some machine learning tasks.
+Once you've done this, it would probably be useful to get a feel for some of the algorithms mlpack implements by using some of the command-line programs (man pages) or Python bindings (documentation) to perform some machine learning tasks.

 At this point, you're probably ready to jump in and start contributing.
 Development is done on Github, so you'll need an account there, and you can submit patches or contributions via pull requests.
 Below are some useful links and tips: